Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 There are tens of WordPress themes available on the internet.
 Most of them are free to use, but offer limited features and fewer design options.
 Most WordPress themes offer a pro version with more advanced features.

-Here are some crucial things to need look when picking a WordPress theme for a professional blog:
+Here are some crucial things to need look for when picking a WordPress theme for a professional blog:

 Design Options